-Emily Newman is Executive Director of Camber and serves ex officio on the organization’s board of directors.
+Emily Newman is Co-CEO of Camber and serves ex officio on the organization’s board of directors.
 She has positioned the organization as an influential voice in the field of corporate diversity, equity and inclusion, with a deep focus on systems-change and serving the current and future needs of committed corporate partners.

 Prior to joining the organization in 2019, Emily served as Founder & Principal of Beechwood Partners, a social-impact consultancy dedicated to developing vision, strategy, operational systems and teams for foundations and field-leading nonprofit clients.
 Notable projects included work with the Obama Administration’s My Brother’s Keeper Alliance, Microsoft, Majestic Realty Foundation, PeerForward, the Los Angeles Urban League and a variety of prestigious Tribal Government and Family Foundations.